-Members of the reserves may retire after 20 qualifying years of creditable service; however, reserve retired pay is not payable until age 60 unless the member performs certain types of active duty or active service specified in NDAA 2008 (P.L.
-110-181).
-In these cases, the age at which the reserve retiree may collect is reduced below age 60 by 3 months for every 90 days of such service performed within a fiscal year.
-However, the age cannot go below 50, and eligibility for subsidized retiree health benefits remains at age 60 even if the eligibility age for receipt of retired pay is affected.
+Members of the reserves may retire after 20 qualifying years of creditable service.
+However, reserve retired pay is not payable until age 60 unless the member performs certain types of active duty or active service specified in NDAA 2008 (P.L.
+110-181), in which case the age is reduced below 60 by three months for every 90 days of such service within a fiscal year.
+However, the age cannot be reduced below 50, and eligibility for subsidized retiree health benefits remains at age 60 even if the eligibility age for retired pay is reduced.

-Reserve retired pay is computed as base pay multiplied by 2.5% for each year of service.
-If the reservist was first a member of a uniformed service before September 8, 1980, base pay is defined as the active duty basic pay in effect for the retiree's grade and years of service at the time retired pay begins.
-If the reservist first became a member of the armed services on or after September 8, 1980, base pay is the average basic pay for the member's grade in the highest 36 months computed as if he/she was on active duty for the entire period preceding retired pay commencement.
-The years of service are determined using a point system, where 360 points convert to one year of service.
+For members not under BRS, retired pay is computed as base pay times 2.5% times years of service.
+For members under BRS (as explained above) the 2.5% multiplier is reduced to 2.0%.
+If the reservist was first a member of a uniformed service before September 8, 1980, base pay is defined as the active duty basic pay in effect for the retiree's grade and years of service at the time that retired pay begins.
+If the reservist first became a member of the armed services on or after September 8, 1980, base pay is the average basic pay for the member's grade in the highest 36 months computed as if he/she was on active duty for the entire period preceding the age at which retired pay commences.
+The years of service are determined by using a point system, where 360 points convert to a year of service.
 Typically, one point is awarded for one day of active duty service (e.g. active duty training) or one inactive duty training (IDT) drill attendance.
-Reservists often perform two IDT periods in one day, thereby receiving two retirement points per day.
+Reservists may perform two IDT periods in one day thereby receiving two retirement points per day.
 In addition, 15 points are awarded for completion of one year's membership in a reserve component.
 A creditable year of service is one in which the member earned at least 50 points.
 A member generally cannot retire with less than 20 creditable years, although points earned in non-creditable years are used in the retirement calculation.
+Beginning with years of service that include October 30, 2007, non-active duty points are limited in any year to no more than 130.
+Lesser limitations have applied in the past.